 •Setting up the Recurring Revenue Billing Process:

-✓There are two general types of services that need to be periodically Invoiced:
+✓There are three general types of services that need to be periodically Invoiced:

-1.Central Station Monitoring and monitoring related Service services (e.g., Monitoring, Open and Close Reports, Access Control, Freeze and Carbon Monoxide warning systems)
+1.Central Station Monitoring and monitoring related Service services (e.g., Monitoring, Open and Close Reports, Freeze and Carbon Monoxide warning systems, etc.)

-2.Service Department provided periodic charges for contracted services (e.g., Service Contracts for regularly scheduled Alarm System and File Alarm Inspections)
+2.Service Department provided periodic charges for contracted services (e.g., Service Contracts for regularly scheduled Alarm System and/or File Alarm Inspections)

 ✓Identify any Payment Gateway(s) that your Company may be using.